kittlein/Landscape/README.md

 #### Transfer of predictions to the whole study area

 The weights of the CNN model saved in `modelFst_.h5` (see above) can be loaded and used to predict the spatial distribution of Fst values in the study area.
-This is straightforward with `model.predict()' in `keras`.
+This is straightforward with `model.predict()` in `keras`.
 Loading the jpg image of the study area (or other areas for that matter) we can get predictions for different one-hectare cuts.

 ```
 model.load_weights('modelFst_.h5')